OpenRailAssociation/technical-committee/project-proposals/stage-2/stage-2-questionnaire.md

 *Projects in this stage are required to reach at least 5/10 points.
 Please provide the full OpenSSF scorecard report.
 You may add information if you think the OpenSSF Scorecard tool made a false-positive/negative finding in one of the practices.*

+*Please provide the link to the README where the OpenSSF scorecard score is communicated together with the date of the last check.*

 ### What is the security policy of the project?

 *Please provide a link to the security policy of your project.*